The Serpent's Shadow (Riordan novel): Plot

 In order to do the execration, they must face the serpent.
 Carter/Horus call on the gods and with their help, they march out to meet Apophis, but he is fracturing reality and they're all separated on different levels of the Duat, fighting different parts of Apophis.
 Sadie and Carter manage to find where the serpent is strongest and though he manages to swallow Ra/Zia, they still cast the execration spell and destroy him forever.
 Zia escapes, blowing up Apophis' head in the process but the gods have to withdraw, as Chaos and Ma'at are so intertwined that by pushing away and banishing Chaos, the forces of Ma'at must also be pushed away.

 Though Ra has returned, he offers Horus the throne, and Carter takes the throne of the Pharaoh in the First Nome as well.
 However, Carter chooses to focus on running Brooklyn House while leaving Amos as the Chief Lector to deal with the day-to-day affairs of running the House of Life.
 Walt has gone missing, and Bast and Bes have also withdrawn.
 Their father is just happy that they're alive and succeeded in saving the world.
 They return to Brooklyn House, where Walt/Anubis is waiting for them.
 Because Walt is Anubis' permanent host, he doesn't have to withdraw from the world and can stay with Sadie.
 Sadie shares a dance with them, excited to have a chance to finally be with both of the boys she loves at the same time.

 Carter takes Zia out on a date in the Mall of America.
 She tells him that she will be staying in Brooklyn House.
 They share a passionate kiss and start a relationship.
 Setne is still on the loose with the Book of Thoth and Brooklyn House has had an influx of initiates, as have most of the Nomes in the world.
 Carter and Sadie explain that they'll be so busy that there probably won't be any more recordings.
+There then is a suspicion about Long Island's unexplainable magic, leading on to Demigods and Magicians: The Son of Sobek.
 The book ends with an invitation to anyone with pharaoh's blood to join the House of Life.